blackcodding/Music-Player/README.md

 # Music Playe 🎵

-- A Responsive Misic Player with Simple, Attractive UI.
+- A Simple, Attractive UI.
-- An amazing Animation and Roating CD Player implemented.
+- Animation and Rotating CD Player effect.
-- It is also responsive for Mobile Phone.
+- Responsive and simple design.
-- Using only HTML, CSS and Vanila Js.
+- Made with HTML, CSS and Vanila Js.

 Sreenshots Below 👇